SumitMondal/SumitMondal.github.io/about/index.md

 I received my Bachelor's & Master's degrees in ECE from the [Georgia Institute of Technology](https://www.ece.gatech.edu/).

-My technicial expertise is in Digital Signal Processing and Digital Design.
+My technical expertise is in Digital Signal Processing and Digital Design.

 I am an incoming Design Verification Engineer at Microsoft in Raleigh, NC.